 - the failure of many patients to respond to any existing therapies.

-CGR investigators dive into these questions from the level of basic science – growing lesions from patient-derived tissues – all the way to the clinic – piloting new technologies to monitor patient pain and discomfort non-invasively at home.
-The Center fosters liaisons with industry, and its research leverages all facets of engineering, with an emphasis on “biological engineering”—fusing approaches from tissue engineering and systems biology to understand disease etiology and progression.
+Through collaboration among engineers, biologists, and clinicians, CGR investigators dive into these questions from the level of basic science – growing lesions from patient-derived tissues – all the way to the clinic – piloting new technologies to monitor patient pain and discomfort non-invasively at home.
+The Center fosters liaisons with industry, and its research leverages all facets of engineering, with an emphasis on biological engineering.

-The Center hosts seminars and workshops on topics related to gynepathologies and provides infrastructure for experimental work with primary cells and tissues from patients, sharing new reagents they develop with investigators around the world.
-This fosters development of new gynepathology-related projects at MIT and in the local Cambridge/Boston community.
-The Center also has an active teaching outreach program at MIT, involving many undergraduate students in research and providing clinical exposure for MIT pre-medical students.
+CGR hosts seminars and workshops on topics related to gynepathologies and provides infrastructure for experimental work with primary cells and tissues from patients, sharing new reagents they develop with investigators around the world.
+This fosters development of new gynepathology-related projects at MIT and in the Cambridge/Boston community.
+The Center also has an active teaching outreach program at MIT, involving undergraduate students in research and providing clinical exposure for MIT pre-medical students.

 Please see the CGR People section for lists of current lab students, postdocs, staff, clinical fellows, collaborators, and advisors.